rxnnct/DummyClientServerGame/README.md

 ## Modules:
 * Website
-* Server (todo: separate to game server and login server)
+* Server (todo: separate to game server and login server.
+With Apache Kafka or RabbitMQ)
-* Client (first there will be a stub.
-Todo: unity3d client or something else)
+* Client (first there will be a Java stub.
+Todo: Unity3d client or something else)

 ## Implementation details:
 * Kotlin